 We will develop the activity program of anti-discrimination issues and promoting facing youth on a local level, to let and connect people in sharing their competencies using cognitive method mixing education past life regression.
 People facing social anxiety, shame, and vulnerability.
 Creating charts and open conversations.
 Social, psychological, and cultural development, tools and materials, how to deliver and producing high-quality youth education, youth work, and youth participation.

 Workshops, surveys, group discussions, and meetings.
 Effective collaboration and team working across diverse groups of young people increased understanding of self and others.
 Commitment to social action and equality, increased responsibility and independence, improved communication skills and the ability to influence others, ability to think critically and solve problems.
-The project contained non-formal and informal learning, using dynamics, group working, one on one open speaking, discussions, self-analysis, social reflection.
+The project contained non-formal and informal learning, using dynamics, a group working, one on one open speaking, discussions, self-analysis, social reflection.

 We will like to pass on the outcome and experience with The Doughboy Foundation in the US and the Belgian War Cemeteries and Memorials, Belgium, and share out working experience and method.

 Participants were youth educators and young people/volunteers facing or working with people facing with social obstacles in facing prejudices, civil society representatives, educators, school representatives interested in active citizenship and wider promotion of fundamental rights.
-The choice of participants will increase equality between genders, throughout educating, participating, strengthening skills, talents, promoting rights, and improvement of equality.
-Ensuring gender balance through Decision-making process, assignment process, social inclusion, leadership, ending all the forms of discrimination in effective participation, equal opportunities for leadership, and legislation for the promotion of equality.
+The choice of participants will increase equality between genders, through educating, participating, strengthening skills, talents, promoting rights, and improvement of equality.
+Ensuring gender balance through the Decision-making process, assignment process, social inclusion, leadership, ending all the forms of discrimination in effective participation, equal opportunities for leadership, and legislation for the promotion of equality.

 • Participants got the information guide about the project and other necessary information.